Who's important? -- SUnSET: Synergistic Understanding of Stakeholder, Events and Time for Timeline Generation: Experimental Setups

 \paragraph{Benchmark.} We use two recent SOTA papers as our baselines: \citeauthor{hu-etal-2024-moments} and \citeauthor{wu-etal-2025-unfolding} are the current best-performing works and have reproducible results on T17 and Crisis, beating prior popular methods such as CLUST~\citep{gholipour-ghalandari-ifrim-2020-examining} and EGC~\citep{li-etal-2021-timeline}.

 \paragraph{Models and Deployment.} For experiments, we adopted Qwen2.5-72B-Instruct~\citep{qwen2025qwen25technicalreport}, and GPT-4 omni~\citep{openai2024gpt4ocard}.
 We used GTE-Modernbert-Base for encoding.
 For the main experimental results, we used the best model, Qwen2.5-72B-Instruct to compare across the different benchmarks.
-All model deployment were done with VLLM~\citep{kwon2023efficient}.
+All model deployment were done with VLLM~\citep{kwon2023efficient} with 8 H200 GPUs.
+We used batch sizes of 256 for batch encoding, and limit each event summary to a maximum of 4096 characters.

 \paragraph{Metrics.} Adhering to previous work done~\citep{hu-etal-2024-moments,Qorib_Hu_Ng_2025,wu-etal-2025-unfolding}, we incorporate a part of the Tilse framework~\citep{steen-markert-2019-abstractive} and use three main scores to analyse the performance of the TLS task.
 We use an Alignment-based ROUGE-1 F1-score (AR-1) to evaluate the semantic distance of unigram overlaps between generated timelines and the provided ground truth.
 We also used the corresponding bigram overlaps and scored the Alignment-based ROUGE-2 F1-score (AR-2).
 Lastly, the Date-F1 metric will score the similarity of the dates in the generated timeline compared to the referenced ground truth to understand the quality of major events picked up.